 Recipients of this award could include: an individual artist who has created public art pieces that provide a new way for us to experience the city, donors and/or sponsors who have financially supported or commissioned the creation of public art, organizations that are championing the cause of public art, or any other individual/entity that exhibits commitment to and leadership in public art initiatives in Augusta.

 Arts Awards Dinner June 20.
 Join the Arts Council in celebrating the winners on Thursday, June 20th at 6 pm at the Foundry at Rae’s Creek, with a cocktail hour 5-6pm.
 Tickets are $55 ($100 for a pair) and include dinner.
+Dinner will be hosted at the Foundry at 250 Boy Scout Road.

 About the Arts Awards